joshuarbruce/joshuarbruce.github.io/_posts/2017-04-05-getting-doe-patents.md

 require(xml2)
 ```

 These packages make it simple to download and reformat the raw <a href="https://en.wikipedia.org/wiki/XML" target="blank">XML files</a> from the DoE API.
 To get a sense of what this data looks like, we can download and inspect a single record.
-The base text of the API call is: <code>https://www.osti.gov/doepatents/doepatentsxml?</code>, to which we add <code>nrows=1&page=0</code>, telling the API we only want the first result of however many pages are avaialable.
+The base text of the API call is: <code><a href="#" class="diables">https://www.osti.gov/doepatents/doepatentsxml?</a></code>, to which we add <code>nrows=1&page=0</code>, telling the API we only want the first result of however many pages are avaialable.